Wandalen/wTools/module/core/claude_runner/docs/cli/parameter_groups.md

   - [`continue::`](params.md#parameter--3-continue) — Resume an existing conversation instead of starting fresh
   - [`skip_permissions::`](params.md#parameter--5-skip_permissions) — Bypass interactive tool permission prompts
   - [`dry::`](params.md#parameter--6-dry) — Print command without executing it
+  - [`verbose::`](params.md#parameter--9-verbose) — Print command to stderr, then execute normally
 - **Commands using this group:** [`.run`](commands.md#command--1-run)
 - **Coherence validation:** All parameters in this group are boolean flags that modify execution behavior.
-They are orthogonal — any combination is valid. `dry` short-circuits execution entirely; `continue` and `skip_permissions` apply only when executing.
+They are orthogonal — any combination is valid. `dry` short-circuits execution entirely (supersedes `verbose`); `continue` and `skip_permissions` apply only when executing; `verbose` adds stderr preview without affecting the execution path.

 ---